frequently asked questions

 webApp.secure is typically implemented as a software-based solution, but an appliance option is available.
 Please contact us for details.

-webApp.secure sits behind the Internet-facing perimeter defenses (firewall(s), intrusion detection systems, etc.) and in front of the Web environment (IIS, Apache, WebSphere®, etc.).
+webApp.secure is positioned behind the Internet-facing perimeter defenses (firewalls, intrusion detection systems, etc.) and in front of the Web environment (IIS, Apache, WebSphere®, etc.).

 No, webApp.secure operates as a reverse-proxy and can therefore run on the same machine as the Web server, but also gives the flexibility to run on a separate machine.